Europe's most in-form player? Arsenal-linked Szoboszlai on a path towards greatness | Goal.com

 "He could move to RB Leipzig in January, but I'm convinced that every top European club has him on their list, including Bayern."

-Regardless of where Szoboszlai's future lies, the club that signs him will likely be getting themselves a bargain, with Salzburg yet again set to be burned by a rather paltry release clause.
+Regardless of where Szoboszlai's future lies, the club that sign him will likely be getting themselves a bargain, with Salzburg yet again set to be burned by a rather paltry release clause.

 Having seen Erling Haaland and Takumi Minamino leave for a combined €28.5 million (£24m/$32m) in January 2020, the Austrian champions could now lose Szoboszlai for as little as €25m (£22m/$30m) due to an agreement in his contract.